o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - Problem displaying UV tiles (UDIMs) [#9448](https://github.com/o3de/o3de/issues/9448)

-- Lighting is inconsistent between the Editor and the GameLauncher.
-On AMD (MESA), all objects and terrain are dark in both the Game Launcher and in O3DE Editor.
+- Lighting is inconsistent between O3DE Editor and Game Launcher.
+On AMD (MESA), all objects and terrain are dark in both Game Launcher and Editor.
 Textures that are linked in the object's material are not displayed.
-They only appear as color white, if direct lighting shines on it.
+They only appear as the color white if direct lighting shines on it.
 On NVIDIA, in game mode, this behaves differently. [#7519](https://github.com/o3de/o3de/issues/7519)

 - Running the command `./AtomSampleViewerStandalone --runtestsuite scripts/_fulltestsuite_.bv.luac` results in a crash, but all individual samples run correctly. [o3de-atom-sampleviewer#508](https://github.com/o3de/o3de-atom-sampleviewer/issues/508)